PengKuang/team_scalable_timeseries/report.md

 </p>

 ## Overview of the ECG5000 dataset
+Electrocardiograms (ECGs) are recordings of the electrical activity of the heart, providing vital information about its rhythm and health.
+Specifically, they are graphs of the heart's electrical voltage over time, measured through electrodes placed on the skin.
+ECGs are critical tools for diagnosing a range of heart conditions, such as arrhythmias (irregular heartbeats), ischemia (restricted blood flow to the heart), and other cardiac abnormalities.
+These anomalies often manifest as deviations in the normal trends of the ECG signals.

-Electrocardiograms (ECGs) are critical tools for diagnosing heart conditions such as arrhythmias, ischemia, and other cardiac abnormalities.
-ECG data is routinely collected in hospitals for patient monitoring.
-This makes it, in theory, suitable for developing machine learning models and deploying them in healthcare to assist physicians.
-Furthermore, the structured and repetitive nature of ECG signals makes them well-suited for models like autoencoders.
-Autoencoders excel at learning normal patterns from structured data, enabling the identification of deviations that can be flagged as anomalies for further review by physicians.
+ECG data is routinely collected in hospitals for patient monitoring, meaning there is, in theory, an abundance of data available for developing machine learning models.
+Furthermore, the structured and repetitive nature of ECG signals makes them well-suited for models like autoencoders, since autoencoders excel at learning normal patterns from structured data.
+If trained only on healthy ECGs, the autoencoder will struggle to accurately reconstruct anomalous signals, making deviations from the normal trends identifiable as anomalies.
+An anomaly detection system based on this data could significantly enhance patient care by serving as an alert system, flagging potential issues to support physicians in their diagnoses.

-The ECG5000 dataset is a commonly used benchmark in the field of anomaly detection, particularly for detecting irregularities in heart function.
-The raw data is collected in [this](https://www.physionet.org/content/chfdb/1.0.0/) repository, and was originally collected in [this work](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=3950244&dopt=Abstract).
-The raw dataset includes long-term ECG recordings from 15 subjects with severe congestive heart failure:
-- 11 men (aged 22 to 71).
-- 4 women (aged 54 to 63).

-The data was further analyzed and preprocessed in [this work](https://link.springer.com/article/10.1007/s10618-014-0388-4), where the preprocessing pipeline consisted of the following three steps:

-1. Heartbeat Extraction: Individual heartbeats were extracted from the long ECG recordings.

-2. Length Equalization: Heartbeat lengths were equalized using interpolation, ensuring uniformity across the dataset.

-3. Random Sampling: A total of 5,000 heartbeats were randomly selected for the dataset.

-Note that because the raw data consists of a single, long sequence of ECG evaluations, we only have access to the 5,000 randomly sampled signals, not individual heartbeats.

-The final dataset contains:
-- 2079 normal heartbeats.
-- 2921 anomalous heartbeats (categorized into 4 distinct classes, each representing a specific heart condition).

-For our purposes, all anomalies are collected in one single class.
-This decision simplifies the task by focusing on detecting abnormal ECGs rather than diagnosing specific conditions.
-Such an approach aligns with real-world applications where the goal is often to flag unusual signals for further examination by medical professionals.

 <p align="center">
     <img src="report_images/data.png" width="500" alt="Some normal and anomalous ECGs">